 The supplementary admission criteria used by the individual campuses to screen applicants are made available by the campuses to all applicants seeking admission to an impacted program.
 Details regarding the supplemental admissions criteria are also provided at www.calstate.edu/impactioninfo.shtml.

 Undergraduate Admission Requirements

-Freshman and transfer applicants who have fewer than 60 semester or 90 quarter units of transferable college credit (SF State is not currently accepting applications from lower division transfer applicants) must submit scores for either the ACT or the SAT.
-Persons who apply to an impacted program may be required to submit test scores and should take the test no later than November or December.
+Freshman and transfer applicants who have fewer than 60 semester or 90 quarter units of transferable college credit must submit scores from either the ACT or the SAT of the College Board.
+Persons who apply to an impacted program may be required to submit text scores and should take the test no later than November or December.
 Test scores also are used for advising and placement purposes.
 Registration forms and dates for the SAT or ACT are available from school or college counselors or from a CSU campus testing office.
-Students may also write to or call:
+Or students may write to or call:

 The College Board

 Princeton, NJ 08541-6200

 ACT Registration Unit